 The George Alexander Foundation scholarships program welcomed its first scholars in 2002 via programs at Griffith University in Queensland and RMIT University in Victoria.
 The objective of each program was to provide scholarships to students with academic ability, leadership potential and a commitment to their community.

 As a former RMIT lecturer and alumnus, and as a Queensland resident, George felt a personal link to both these institutions.

 'Encouraging bright young students, regardless of background, has been immensely satisfying.'

 George Alexander, 2006

-Since then the Foundation has supported 17 institutions with scholarships and bursaries.
-Currently there are 12 active scholarship programs operating in partnership with 11 universities and one TAFE institute, supporting a total of 45 new scholars in 2015.
+Since then the Foundation has supported 20 institutions with scholarships and bursaries.
+Currently there are 14 active scholarship programs operating in partnership with 13 universities and one TAFE institute.
 The GAF team works with each institution in the selection of all scholarship recipients.

 'When I first read about George I was inspired and humbled by his story and achievements...
 I will go into my final year of undergraduate study with the knowledge of how supportive, humane and generous society can be if we only rise collectively to the challenge.'

 RMIT GAF Scholar Catherine Reidy, 2012